Lee Botts: Career

-While raising four children in the city's Hyde Park neighborhood in the 1950s and 1960s, Botts formed a strong personal interest in the Indiana Dunes.
-Botts became involved as a volunteer in several local issues such as the Hyde Park-Kenwood Community Conference, and took a leadership role in the campaign which in 1966 resulted in the creation of the federal Indiana Dunes National Lakeshore.
-In the early 1960s she was a columnist for, and then editor of, the weekly Hyde Park Herald.
+Open Lands Project

 In 1969 she became a staff member at the Open Lands Project, now known as Openlands, in Chicago.
+Botts became involved as a volunteer in several local issues such as the Hyde Park-Kenwood Community Conference, and Botts took a leadership role in the campaign which in 1966 resulted in the creation of the federal Indiana Dunes National Lakeshore.
+Botts organized the first earth day celebration in Chicago.
+In 1970, Botts continued to work as a consultant to the Chicago Department to Streets and Sanitation, working on how Chicago can recycle plastic waste.

-In 1970, while on staff at Openlands, Botts founded the Lake Michigan Federation, which today operates as the Alliance for the Great Lakes.
+While on staff at Openlands, Botts founded the Lake Michigan Federation, which today operates as the Alliance for the Great Lakes.
 Within the wave of new interest in environmental issues in the U.S. during that period, the Federation was the first independent citizens' organization dedicated to the protection and preservation of a specific Great Lake.
 The new organization persuaded Mayor Richard J. Daley to have Chicago become the first Great Lakes city to ban phosphates in laundry detergents, led U.S. advocacy for the first binational Great Lakes Water Quality Agreement (1972), was a key advocate for the landmark federal Clean Water Act of 1972, and played a key role in persuading Congress to ban PCBs via the 1976 Toxic Substances Control Act.

 After several years leading the Federation, including numerous trips to Washington D.C. to lobby Congress, Botts spent two years as a staff member at the Region 5 office of the young federal Environmental Protection Agency (USEPA).
 In 1977 President Carter named her head of the Great Lakes Basin Commission, headquartered in Ann Arbor, Michigan.
 After all federal basin commissions were eliminated in President Ronald Reagan's first federal budget, Botts held for several years a faculty research appointment at Northwestern University followed by two years as a staffer and consultant for the City of Chicago's new Department of the Environment.
 In 1986 she narrowly lost an election to the board of Chicago's countywide wastewater treatment district.

 Twice during the 1990s Botts traveled to the former Soviet Union to coach fledgling citizen-environmental groups.
 In 1990, she participated in an environmental information exchange with Russian officials and citizens around Lake Baikal in Siberia.
 Later, she led a workshop on citizen participation in Kyiv, Ukraine; and helped organize a conference in Tartu, Estonia, on watershed management for government officials, environmentalists and academic experts.
-Lee also served as an advisor to the Commission for Environmental Cooperation that was established under the environmental side agreement to the 1994 North America Free Trade Agreement (NAFTA).
+Lee also served as an advisor to the Commission for Environmental Cooperation that was established under the environmental side agreement to the 1994 (NAFTA) North American Free Trade Agreement.